josemoreno90/phase-2-challenge/part-4/quiz.md

 would have the ls command print the all files including hidden ones in long format "

 10. When a terminal command completes, how can you tell if it was successful or not?
+"If a command was not successful it will usually throw an error like command not found, also the command line should be visible and you should be able to type a new command..."

-11. What does your ~/.gitconfig have in it? (paste the whole file here)
+11. What does your ~/.gitconfig have in it? (paste the whole file here) "My gitconfig file contains variables that affect my git command behaviors The file contains this:
+[color]
+        ui = true
+[user]
+        name = Jose Moreno
+        email = morenojr90@yahoo.com
+"

 12. What is the difference between a relative and absolute path?
+The difference between relative and an absolute path is that when using a relative path, this takes as reference the current working directory while absolute paths reference the root directory.

 13. Lets say you have the following file structure